 - Add the wet ingredients (zucchini, maple syrup, egg, olive oil, yoghurt, milk and vanilla) together and stir until combined

-- Spoon into patty cases and bake!
+- Spoon into paper cupcake cases and bake in muffin trays.

 These choc zucchini muffins are a great way to add extra vegetables to your kids (or your!) diet.
 They will store for 3-4 days and actually taste better the day after baking.